-There are many aspects of Python that appear more reminiscent of structural or functional programming than object-oriented programming.
-Although object-oriented programming has been the most visible paradigm of the past two decades, the old models have seen a recent resurgence.
-As with Python's data structures, most of these tools are syntactic sugar over an underlying object-oriented implementation; we can think of them as a further abstraction layer built on top of the (already abstracted) object-oriented paradigm.
-In this chapter, we'll be covering a grab bag of Python features that are not strictly object-oriented:
+Now let's look at some aspects of Python that appear more reminiscent of structural or functional programming than object-oriented programming.
+Although object-oriented programming is the most popular kid on the block these days, the old paradigms still offer useful tools.
+Most of these tools are really syntactic sugar over an underlying object-oriented implementation; we can think of them as a further abstraction layer built on top of the (already abstracted) object-oriented paradigm.
+In this chapter we'll be covering:

 - Built-in functions that take care of common tasks in one call

-- File I/O and context managers
+- List, set, and dictionary comprehensions

+- Generators

 - An alternative to method overloading

 - Functions as objects